Spring Pruning Clematis, an easy visual lesson on how and where to clip with free video. Give your clematis a fresh, clean start for the new season.

 Time to give it needed some TLC.
-(If you want to read how to completely refurbish an overgrown clematis CLICK HERE, the method is a bit different)
+(If you want to read how to completely refurbish an overgrown clematis CLICK HERE.

 Get your pruners and get to work.
 Start from the top and work downward.
 Much of it is quite brittle so take care and be gentle.
 Here is a nice fat bud erupting from the vine.